 You can also make an appointment at one of our clinics to have an assessment performed and have a conversation with one of our team members.
 Check out our clinic locations (currently in Arizona) and call 855-BSMART-0 to make an appointment.

-SMART Brain Aging’s products are based on the research performed by Dr. John DenBoer and his team over the past seven years.
+SMART Brain Aging’s programs are based on the research performed by Dr. John DenBoer and his team over the past seven years.
 Dr. DenBoer’s training and research includes time at Harvard Medical School, Boston College, and Barrow Neurological Institute and has resulted in exciting results related to reducing cognitive decline and improved quality of life in aging individuals

 Dr. DenBoer’s latest research is currently in the publication process, and here are some highlights of the dementia studies: